Start by clicking on "Fill out the template"

 The completed document should be provided to all parties (including any guarantors, if applicable).
 Each party should be given the opportunity to read the agreement and may need some time to do this given the length of the document.

 The Lease Deed would need to be printed on non-judicial stamp paper or e-stamp paper which is available in certain states.
 The value of the stamp paper would depend on the state in which it is executed as well as the duration of the lease and the lease rent.
 Each state in India has provisions in respect of the amount of stamp duty payable on the lease deed and the same would need to be determined based on the specific facts of the case.
 Information regarding the stamp duty payable can be found on the State government websites.
 For instance, the website of the state of Karnataka provides details of stamp duty payable on lease deeds.

 After printing the document on stamp paper or e-stamp paper, as applicable, both parties should sign the lease deed and each party should keep a copy of the lease deed.

-Pursuant thereto, the lease deed would need to be registered if the period of lease is more than 11 months.
+Pursuant thereto, the lease deed would need to be registered if the period of lease is more than one year.
 For the purposes of registration, both the lessor and lessee have to go to the sub-registrar office.

-The provisions of the Transfer of Property Act, 1882 are applicable to lease of commercial premises.
-Further, Goods and Services Tax may also be applicable on the lease under the Goods and Services Tax Act, 2016.
+The provisions of the Transfer of Property Act, 1882 are applicable to the lease of commercial premises.
+Further, the Goods and Services Tax may also be applicable on the lease under the Goods and Services Tax Act, 2016.

-In terms of the Transfer of Property Act, 1882 read with the Registration Act, 1908 all leases for terms of more than 11 months are compulsorily registrable.
-However, leases for a duration of 11 months or less do not need to be registered with the Sub-registrar.
+In terms of the Transfer of Property Act, 1882 read with the Registration Act, 1908 all leases for terms of more than one year are compulsorily registrable.
+However, leases for a duration of one year or less do not need to be registered with the Sub-registrar.

-In some states in India, such as Maharashtra, a leave and license agreement is more commonly used for the lease of commercial premises.
+In some states in India, such as Maharashtra, a leave and licence agreement is more commonly used for the lease of commercial premises.

 How to modify the template